cdrnet/lokad-cloud-apphost/Readme.markdown

 Lokad.Cloud Application Host
 ============================

-Prototype for hosting Lokad.Cloud services or other applications in Windows Azure or on premise.
+Prototype for hosting Lokad.Cloud services or other applications in Windows Azure or on premises.

 Highlights: